Click on maps to view larger and print.

 Yamaguchi Nordic Track

-Also located in downtown Pagosa Springs, this 1.5 km Nordic track loop provides flat conditions for 100 percent beginner terrain, providing a great family area and perfect lunch-time workout area.
+Also located in downtown Pagosa Springs, this 1.5 km Nordic track loop is flat with 100 percent beginner terrain, providing a great family area and perfect lunch-time workout area.

 Pagosa Nordic grooms a 1.5 km loop for skate skiing, with set tracks for classic cross-country skiing.